bjt-user/Linux/vim_scripting.md

 :redraw!
 ```

-And event that does not seem to work in all situations.
+And even that does not seem to work in all situations.